Faymonville Group: MAX trailers

 MAX Trailer brand is developed by the Faymonville Group in 2012 for basic transport need and transporting payload of 15 to 60 tons, having 2 to 6 axles.
 The range includes normal trailers, semi-trailer, lowbed trailers and flatbed trailers.
+Faymonville open their first facility in Goleniow solely for assembly of their MAX trailer lineup in 2013.

+In 2024, Faymonville announced the launch of their wind tower adapter, with free rotation device, to fill the last gap in their range.